PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![Activity data for this month by Mi-Fit app](/images/stats/2018/apr/activity.jpg "Activity data for this month by Mi-Fit app")](/images/stats/2018/apr/activity.jpg "")
 [![Activity data comparison for this month by Mi-Fit app](/images/stats/2018/apr/activity_comparison.jpg "Activity data comparison for this month by Mi-Fit app")](/images/stats/2018/apr/activity-comparison.jpg "")

-This month I have **8k steps** compared to 10.5k from previous month.
-This is expected since I had two weeks to move around because of the retreat and my vacation in Santiago last month.
+This month I have **8k steps** compared to 10.5k from the previous month.
+This change is expected since I had two weeks to move around because of the retreat and my vacation in Santiago last month.

-I was expecting a big change on my weight but it was not that bad.
+I was expecting a big change in my weight, but it was not that bad.
 I'm expecting an increase next month though 😅:

 [![Weight this month](/images/stats/2018/apr/physical-activity-weight.png "Weight for this month")](/images/stats/2018/apr/physical-activity-weight.png "")